 1. Job options

 This one is an obvious draw: by developing a new skill, you open up job opportunities across the board.
-Although many programmers have computer science or IT degrees, it’s your skill rather than education that counts in this area.
+Although many programmers have a computer science or IT degrees, it’s your skill rather than education that counts in this area.
 It is possible to get a degree with just a programming course behind you for moderate work.
 A Bachelor’s degree will, of course, open more doors, but taking up a programming course in Singapore is an excellent way to get started in the industry.

 Furthermore, jobs like software developer and other programming-related careers are in high demand.
 Data science, application development, web development and more all require strong programming skills.
 This demand is often reflected in pay scales.